 The PCE Engine version of Valis IV has two secret stages, both labeled "X" that can be accessed if the game is set to the highest difficulty and the player defeats Galgia, or via using a stage select code: Up, down, left, right, up, down, left, right, up, down, left, right, II, II, I, I.

 One of the stages is a rather bizarre railway, featuring enemies from other parts of the game on handcars, mine carts, and other silly obstacles.
-The boss is Zalude from Valis 3.
+The boss is Zalude from Valis III.
 He refuses to fight Asfar or Am, resulting in bizarre dialogue from him (he wonders where Cham and Valna are) and a game reset!
-If you fight and defeat him with Lena Bland, he will send you to stage 5 of the PC Engine version of Valis III.
+If he is fought and defeated with Lena Bland, he will send her to stage 5 of the PC Engine version of Valis III.
 It is extremely difficult and is heavily populated with enemies from other parts of Valis IV.
 The boss is Zalude again, although he is incredibly difficult this time, utilizing many attacks which are essentially impossible to avoid.